Oliver-RC/reward-chart/README.md

    - JS Hint Checker was used to highlight any functional errors, none returned.
 The only warning was regarding semicolons being missing on selected lines.
 Upon research, this is optional.
 Nevertheless I felt best practice to use semicolons so corrected both script.js and gsame.js files.

  ### Performance Testing
-  - Tested the site on Google Developer Tools Lighthouse for desktop and mobile with good results on desktop.
+  - Tested the site on Google Developer Tools Lighthouse for desktop and mobile with good results on both.
+Performance, accessibility and SEO scored top marks.
+Best practices at 87 due to browser 404 errors, but nothing of concern which impacts the site.
   ![Lighthouse Results Desktop](x)
   ![Lighthouse Results Mobile](x)
+  - Tested on [Wave](https://wave.webaim.org/) which helped me with accessibility, making sure my layout and design worked well with screen readers.

  ### User Stories Testing
   - First time user
   - Returning user